uofscphysics/STEM_Python_Course/README.md

-# STEM Python Course 2020
+# Python for STEM Course 2020

-Welcome to the University of South Carolina STEM Python Course Summer 2020.
+Welcome to the University of South Carolina Python for STEM Course Summer 2020.
 Please proceed to the `01_Week1` folder if you are a participant in the Week 1-Beginner segment of the course.
 Please proceed to the `02_Week2` folder if you are a participant in the Week 2-Advanced segment of the course.

 # Instructors